Sabuton John

-Sabuton Alber John (born 26 March 1976) is a Saint Vincent-born cricketer who plays for the Turks and Caicos Islands.
+Sabuton Alber John (born 24 March 1976) is a Saint Vincent-born cricketer and footballer who plays for the Turks and Caicos Islands national cricket team and the Turks and Caicos Islands national football team.
 John is a right-handed batsman who bowls right-arm medium pace.

 John played a single Twenty20 match for the Turks and Caicos Islands against Montserrat in the 2008 Stanford 20/20 at the Stanford Cricket Ground.
 He was run out for 7 runs in this match by Lionel Baker, with the Turks and Caicos Islands making just 67 runs in their twenty overs.
 Montserrat went on to win the match by 9 wickets.